PsychoLlama/Snippet-search/README.md

 If you don't find what you're looking for, you can always publish your own.

-You can test the demo of this app at https://snippetsearch.herokuapp.com/ So give it a shot and tell us what you think!

 > This GitHub project is open to contributions
 To find out how to run the app on your local machine Take a look at the wiki getting started for further info.